inedu-90s/Data-Analyst-portfolio/PowerBi-Reports/Massachusettes Hospital/README.md

-# 🏥 Massachusetts General Hospital – Patient and Financial Data Dashboard
+# 🏥 Massachusetts General Hospital – Patient Encounter and Financial Data Dashboard

 Welcome to my data analytics project, which was developed as part of my professional portfolio.
 This interactive **Power BI report** provides a comprehensive analysis of patient demographics, visit types, insurance coverage, cost distribution, and profitability across departments at Massachusetts General Hospital.